-An enterprise must ensure that its cloud management team is properly utilizing these components to successfully deploy multi cloud DevOps automated solution.
+An enterprise must ensure that its cloud management team is properly utilizing these components to successfully deploy multi-cloud DevOps automated solutions.

 The Roadmap to Successful Multi-cloud Deployment

-As major technology and processes are still evolving around operations and development, multi-cloud deployment into the DevOps pipeline is not that simple as it seems.
-However, following steps allow enterprises to take advantage of multi cloud deployments that are DevOps based:
+As major technology and processes are still evolving around operations and development, multi-cloud deployment into the DevOps pipeline is not as simple as it seems.
+However, the following steps allow enterprises to take advantage of multi-cloud deployments that are DevOps based:

 - The first step involves aligning the processes and tools of DevOps automation with the existing operational platform.

-- Realize the details concerning the target clouds which include their runtime environments, native features, and popular practices of data, coding, etc. Majority of popular cloud service providers document those aspects so that enterprises can clearly understand them.
+- Realize the details concerning the target clouds which include their runtime environments, native features, and popular practices of data, coding, etc. The majority of popular cloud service providers document those aspects so that enterprises can clearly understand them.

-- Define different DevOps processes by keeping multi cloud environment in mind.
+- Define different DevOps processes by keeping a multi-cloud environment in mind.
 In many instances, it is quite easy for enterprises to connect numerous targeted cloud platforms; however, many DevOps processes demand major re-engineering.

-- Look at service-orientation as a code enabler.
-Ultimately, enterprises will have an application having capacity to run hundreds of remote services covering multiple different clouds.
+- Look at service orientation as a code enabler.
+Ultimately, enterprises will have an application having the capacity to run hundreds of remote services covering multiple different clouds.